Muirfield/pocketmine-plugins/KillRate/README.md

 You can also place signs to show game statistics.

+Thanks to @Daniel123 and @CaptainKenji17 for suggestions and feedback.

 ## Documentation

 This plugin supports PocketMoney and GoldStd and has experimental